Andre Nies

 4. I have worked on the connection of randomness to analysis, ergodic theory, set theory (cardinal characteristics), and reverse mathematics.
 For analysis, see Randomness and Differentiability.
 With V. Brattka and J. Miller.
 TAMS 368 (2016):581-605.

-5. I have worked in descriptive set theory, in particular for Polish metric spaces, and its connections with continous logic.
+5. I work in descriptive set theory.
+Recently I research a lot at non-Archimedean groups.
+Formerly I have studied Polish metric spaces, and its connections with continous logic.

 Metric Scott analysis.
 With Ben Yaacov, Doucha and Tsankov.
 Advances in Mathematics 318 (2017) 46–87.